 Return and Maximum Drawdown for the MSCI Emerging Markets Index, By Calendar Year, 2001-2017

 For illustration purposes only; not a recommendation to buy or sell any security.
 It is not possible to invest directly in an index.

 If a 20% drop indicates a bear market, and a 20% gain indicates a bull market, this means emerging markets investors experienced a bear market on their way to booking a bull market return for each of these three years.
 Now that’s volatility!

-The Parametric Emerging Markets strategy is an all-cap equity strategy that includes large-, mid- and small-cap stocks in over 50 developing countries.
-The strategy invests across both emerging and frontier markets, and uses a top-down, three-part process designed to actively eliminate country and sector concentrations.
+Our Emerging Markets Strategy includes large-, mid-, and small-cap stocks in over 50 developing countries.
+The strategy invests across both emerging and frontier markets using a top-down, three-part process designed to eliminate country and sector concentrations.
 We apply a disciplined, unemotional trading approach to build and maintain the strategy’s investment exposures.

 “MSCI” and MSCI Index names are service marks of MSCI Inc. (“MSCI”) or its affiliates.
 MSCI makes no representation regarding the content of this material.
 Please refer to the MSCI website for additional information about the MSCI Emerging Markets Index.
 Global market investing, (including developed, emerging and frontier markets) carries additional risks and/or costs including but not limited to: political, economic, financial market, currency exchange, liquidity, accounting, and trading capability risks.
 Future investments may be made under different economic conditions, in different securities and using different investment strategies.